ArashiJF/webchat/README.md

 In api you will need to run:
  - npm install
- - npm start
+ - node .

 The api will start and will be listening on port 3000

 In server you will need to run:
  - npm install
- - ng index.js
+ - node index.js

 The server will be open on port 4000